-Marielle Covington, Marketing Manager at AutoCAD, turned to Lightboard for ongoing support with their busy editorial schedule.
-Lightboard works with Marielle's team to create and design campaigns of eBooks, case studies, one pagers, and social media graphics.
+AutoCAD turned to Lightboard for ongoing support with their busy editorial schedule.
+Lightboard works with the AutoCAD team to create and design campaigns of eBooks, case studies, one pagers, and social media graphics.

 AutoCAD is a commercial computer-aided design and drafting software application.
 Developed and marketed by Autodesk, AutoCAD is used by architects, engineers, and construction professionals to create precise 2D and 3D drawings.

-In addition to these community building materials, AutoCAD also has the marketing needs of a typical organization.
-They have a robust editorial calendar of social media graphics, case studies, one-pagers, etc.
+In addition to these community building materials, AutoCAD also has a robust editorial calendar of social media graphics, case studies, and one-pagers.

 In an effort to showcase the users behind their product, AutoCAD launched a 35 under 35 campaign that highlighted 35 trend setting designers under the age of 35, who use the AutoCAD software to turn ideas into impact.
-Lightboard designed a series of striking graphics for the campaign that were used in the blog posts and shared on social media.
+Lightboard designed a series of striking graphics for the campaign that the AutoCAD team used in the blog posts and shared on social media.

-AutoCAD also used Lightboard for ongoing support with designing and templating their case study campaigns.
+AutoCAD also relied on Lightboard for ongoing support with designing and templating their case study campaigns.
 One of these campaigns was a series of customer stories that featured how their customers have been using the AutoCAD platform.
-In an effort to make the recurring work as seamless as possible, Lightboard worked with the AutoCAD team to create a production ready template that could be used for each story as the campaign progressed.
+In an effort to make the recurring work as efficient as possible, Lightboard worked with the AutoCAD team to create a production ready template that could be used for each story as the campaign progressed.

-Once the template had been finalized, Lightboard was able to quickly and efficiently build out the other customer stories as AutoCAD created them.
+Once the template had been finalized, Lightboard was able to quickly build out the other customer stories as the AutoCAD team created them.

-Lightboard also supports the AutoCAD team in special marketing and sales projects, like eBooks and illustrations, among others.
+Lightboard also supports the AutoCAD team in special marketing and sales projects, like eBooks and illustrations.
 These projects are a great opportunity to deepen the create relationship between Lightboard and AutoCAD.
-AutoCAD's eBooks typically feature illustration packed pages and colorful imagery that make a highly technical product feel accessible.
+AutoCAD's eBooks typically feature illustration-packed pages and colorful imagery that make a highly technical product feel accessible.

 The 33 Tips Every AutoCAD User Should Know book was a collaboration between Lightboard and AutoCAD in preparation for the Autodesk University Conference.
-The book was to be distributed online and printed to be handed out at the conference.
+The book was distributed online and printed to hand out at the conference.